asaurusrex/String_Spy/README.md

 ## Usage

-usage: String_Spy.py [-h]
+usage: String_Spy.py [-h] [-path PATH_TO_COMPILED_BINARY] [-o OUTPUT]
+                     [-string_file STRING_FILE]

+String Spy searches all running processes on MacOS and kills/logs any process which contains a string of your choice.

+optional arguments:

+  -h, --help            show this help message and exit

+  -path PATH_TO_COMPILED_BINARY

-[-path PATH_TO_COMPILED_BINARY] Provide the full path to the compiled PID_resolver code.
+                        Provide the full path to the compiled PID_resolver code.
 See PID_resolver.c for source code.
-Sometimes errors if you do not provide full path.
+Sometimes errors if you do not provide full path

-[-o OUTPUT] Provide the full path where you want your log file to be placed.
-The default is StringKiller_log.txt.
+  -o OUTPUT             Provide the full path where you want your log file to

-[-kill KILL] Decide whether or not you want to kill the process which contains your chosen string.
-Your options are yes or no. The default is no.
+                        be placed.

+  -string_file STRING_FILE

+                        Provide the path to a file which contains which strings you want to monitor for, and whether you want to kill a process with that string.
+E.g. "my_string kill" or if you wish to only log the process, then just "my_string log".
+Each new string should be a on new line.

 ## Example
 Right now, String_Spy is hardcoded to hunt default Mythic payloads.